cityofaustin/ags-service-publisher-gui/README.md

 ## Requirements

-- Windows 7+
+- Windows 10 64-bit
-- ArcGIS Desktop 10.3+
+- ArcGIS Pro 2.7.x
-- Python 2.7+
+- Python 3.7.x

 ## Installation

-1. Download the `ags_service_publisher_gui.exe` executable from the [Releases](https://github.com/cityofaustin/ags-service-publisher-gui/releases) tab to a directory of your choice
+1. Download the `ags_service_publisher_gui_pro.exe` executable from the [Releases](https://github.com/cityofaustin/ags-service-publisher-gui/releases) tab to a directory of your choice
 2. Configure the application as described in the [Configuration section](https://github.com/cityofaustin/ags-service-publisher#configuration) of the `ags-service-publisher` README.

 ## Tips